 I've been a longtime fan of the White's Goldmaster series, but I was really annoyed when White's put the machine into the XLT packaging.
 I like to keep weight off my arm, but more importantly I work some very steep hills where putting a machine down can be a problem.
 The unit will simply roll to the bottom of the hill.
 I also work in muddy conditions a lot and so I do not want to set my detector down in the soup.

 I went ahead and bought the chest mount version, but the following conversion can be applied to the standard model as well.
-I went with the chest mount as the rod assembly is already a separate item.
+I went with the Jimmy Sierra special chest mount model as a starting place since the rod assembly is already a separate item.
 2011 Update: White's does not make their chest mount version any longer.

 First step... take it apart!
 Here is the unit in parts, with a close up of the main board: